Toasted Hazelnut Butter

 - Preheat the oven to 350F.
 Add hazelnuts to a cast iron pan or baking sheet in a single layer.
 Toast the hazelnuts until fragrant and golden brown.
 About 10-12 minutes.
 Remove from the oven and let cool slightly.
 When cool enough to handle, pour the nuts out onto a large kitchen towel and use your hands to roll the nuts around to remove most of the skins (this will result in a creamier nut butter) you don't have to be perfect here, but the more skins you get off the better.

 - Leaving excess skin behind scoop the hazelnuts into the bowl of a food processor.
-Blend the nuts until they become creamy, this will take about 7 minutes so be patient!
-Stop to scrape down the sides as needed.
+Blend the nuts until they become creamy, and slightly runny, this will take about 7 minutes so be patient!
+Stop to scrape down the sides as needed, the "butter" will be grainy and thick at first before it becomes smooth and creamy.
 Once the nut butter is creamy, add the salt, honey and cinnamon if using.
 Continue to blend until well incorporated.
 Taste for seasonings and adjust as needed.

 - The longer you blend the nuts the runnier to consistency will be.
 I like my nut butter in that sweet spot of thick, yet still drizzle-able.
 It's preference at this point.